-172. The average minimum WCS cash breakeven prices set forth in the above table represent the minimum average WCS benchmark spot price that would be required in any given quarter in order for the Canadian Bitumen Operations to avoid losing money (i.e., in order to cover the minimum average total production costs and royalties paid in connection with the production of bitumen from the Canadian Bitumen Operations).
-Id., ¶51.

-173. As demonstrated by the following figure, the daily spot price of WCS crude fell below the Canadian Bitumen Operations' average minimum WCS cash breakeven price for the majority of the time from mid-November 2015 through mid-April of 2016.
+- 184. The average minimum WCS cash breakeven prices set forth in the Wright Declaration represent the minimum average WCS benchmark spot price that would be required in any given quarter in order for the Canadian Bitumen Operations to avoid losing money (i.e., in order to cover the minimum average total production costs and royalties paid in connection with the production of bitumen from the Canadian Bitumen Operations).
+Id., ¶51. - 185.
+As demonstrated by the following figure, the daily spot price of WCS crude fell below the Canadian Bitumen Operations' average minimum WCS cash breakeven price for the majority of the time from mid-November 2015 through mid-April of 2016.
 Id., ¶52.
 Indeed, during the period of November 12, 2015 through April 18, 2016, the WCS daily spot price fell below the Canadian Bitumen Operations' average minimum WCS cash breakeven price on all but eight days.
-Id., ¶53.
-Accordingly, for at least this five-month period, the Canadian Bitumen Operations were not able to cover the combined costs associated with their production and royalties owed to the Alberta government - let along recoup any of the massive capitalized costs Exxon had already sunk into the project.
-25 Id., ¶51-54.
+Id., ¶53. - 186.
+Accordingly, for at least this five-month period, the Canadian Bitumen Operations were not able to cover the combined costs associated with their production and royalties owed to the Alberta government let along recoup any of the massive capitalized costs Exxon had already sunk into the project.
+Id., ¶¶51-54. - 187.
+Indeed, by at least year-end 2015, the Canadian Bitumen Operations were operating at a significant loss and this material negative trend was even more prolonged and significant by the time Defendants filed the Company's 2015 Form 10-K on February 24, 2016.
+Yet, as detailed below, Defendants concealed this fact when they filed Exxon's 2015 Form 10-K, instead reporting only that the Canadian Bitumen Operations had generated an average profit of \$5/bbl over the course of 2015, and thereby misleading investors.